Oliver Lang

 with Tatiana de la Cruz, and Ned Littlefield

-This paper investigates compliance with censorship directives during Brazil's military dictatorship.
+This project investigates compliance with censorship directives during Brazil's military dictatorship.
 Using newly digitized archives of censorship orders and newspaper content, we examine which outlets complied with state censorship demands and why.

 The strategic origins of the Streisand Effect: evidence from censored newspaper in the GDR